JPiljug/pyNFFT/README.md

 # pyNFFT
-A ctypes based wrapper for NFFT3 packages.
+A ctypes based wrapper for NFFT3 in python.